Header logo

 People have been working from home (WFH) for many years, with the term first used in a book by NASA engineer Jack Niles in 1979, discussing an experiment where 5 IBM employees were allowed to stay away from the office.

-But the growth of digital technology and the recent Covid-19 pandemic meant it was suddenly embraced by a huge number of employers and workforces during national lockdowns.
+But the growth of digital technology and the Covid-19 pandemic meant it was suddenly embraced by a huge number of employers and workforces during national lockdowns.
 And while some have pushed for a return to offices, it’s opened up the opportunity for many people to switch to working from home on a full or part-time basis.

 In addition to choosing to work from home permanently or in a mix with more social settings, how you implement a home office or workspace will vary.
 For some freelancers, it may mean investing in a quiet location in the house or garden, and filling it with dedicated work equipment.
 But others are happiest perched at a busy kitchen table with a small laptop and a cup of coffee.